-If the defaulting party failed to pay a certain sum of money stipulated in the settlement agreement, then the other party can commence garnishee proceedings or bankruptcy proceedings (if the defaulting party is an individual) to enforce payment of the sum.
+If the defaulting party failed to pay a certain sum of money stipulated in the settlement agreement, then the other party can commence enforcement proceedings for attachment of a debt (previously known as “garnishee proceedings”) or bankruptcy proceedings (if the defaulting party is an individual) to enforce payment of the sum.
 Other enforcement methods are also available if the defaulting party had been a business.

 If in doubt, it is best to approach a lawyer for the drafting of the terms of your settlement agreement.
 The lawyer would be able to advise on the terms of the settlement agreement as well as the consequences of any breach of the terms.
 You will also be able to avoid any further disputes arising from an ambiguous or poorly drafted settlement agreement.